 Psst–here’s the secret ingredient for the best grilled cheese ever.

 Using the toaster on its side

 Can you turn your toaster on its side and still use it?
 Yes.
 Should you?
-No. Much like how you should leave grilled cheeses out of your toaster, you should avoid making any sandwiches that require turning your toaster.
+No. Much like how you should leave grilled cheese sandwiches out of your toaster, you should avoid making any sandwiches that require turning your toaster (despite what you may have seen demonstrated on viral TikTok videos).
 Toasters aren’t meant to be turned, so when you do this, you change how the appliances heats and cooks, leading to unevenly browned sandwiches and heightened fire risks.